 Phase 1 - framework development for PoC

 The goal for first phase is to develop and bring up initial framework as Proof of Concept.
-Ideally, we can work with different collaborators to construct the test framework for a testbed ( wither CiaB or full Pod) and demonstrate functionality.
-Initial functionality test may take advantage of M-CORD portals for provisioning the network slices and policies.

-Phase 2 - smoke-test suite for build and release
+Ideally, we can work with different collaborators to construct the test framework for a testbed ( wither CiaB or full Pod) and demonstrate functionality.Phase 2 - smoke-test suite for build and release

 To support continuous development and release, we should construct a small set of test cases as sanity test for each release.
-This is a great area where our test equipment partners can help to bring appropriate tools and scripts.
 This will help stabilize the code base to support future development.
 The ultimate goal should be to enable CI/CD model where injection of new features can automatically be validated by reports such as “SONARQUBE” for feedback loop to develops when the builds are broken or regression tests fail.

 Phase 3 - Functional & performance test suite